Tips for Internship Interviews

 Lastly, it would help if you practiced the interview techniques.
 This means practicing answering the questions you know you’ll be asked and rehearsing your answers to those you don’t.

-Interviewers are looking for someone who can demonstrate a passion for their company and work.
+Interviewers seek someone who can demonstrate a passion for their company and work.
 They’re also looking for people who can communicate effectively and show that they positively contribute to the team.

 This means that they’re looking for someone who can demonstrate that they have the potential to be a valuable asset to their company.